nhsconnect/Events-Management/pages/overview/overview_msg_architecture_life_cycle.md

   - For no longer supported events, the date on which publication requests will be rejected
 - A URL to a human-readable web-page detailing the event-lifecycle changes occurring

-{% include important.html content="This deprecation information will be set by NEMS and will not be populated by publishers." %}

-Information on which resources and elements will be used to communicate these deprecation warnings can be seen on the [Event Header Information](explore_event_header_information.html) page for deprecation warnings to subscribers and the [Publish an Event Message](publication_publish.html) page for deprecation warnings to publishers.
+Information on which resources and elements will be used to communicate these deprecation warnings can be seen on the [Create Subscription](explore_create_subscription.html) page for deprecation warnings to subscribers and the [Publish an Event Message](publication_publish.html) page for deprecation warnings to publishers.

 ## Example